Qu1ntuSs/bobthebot/README.md

-This programm tells a stupid joke
+This programm tells a stupid joke wow